RohKaz/rohkaz/README.md

 # :sunglasses:About me!

-I am a newly trained FullStack developer!
+I am a Political Scientist with a huge interest in IT, especially in Software Development!
 - 🔭 I’m currently working on my coding skills and aspire to become a Fullstack developer!
 - 🌱 I’m currently learning Backend and Frontend programming.
 - 📫 Please contact me on: https://www.linkedin.com/in/roh-kazimi-71b233264/